-Antenna: Any device or system which transmits and/or receives voice, data and video information or communications through the atmosphere or other means, from either earthbound or orbital sources; i.e. microwave, GPS, web camera.
+Antenna: Any device or system which transmits and/or receives voice, data and video information or communications through the atmosphere or other means, from either earthbound or orbital sources; i.e. flat antenna, microwave, GPS, camera.

 Apparatus: Device, mast, mounts, tripod and other structures used for location of antenna equipment on or at a campus facility.